 - Qualified diver (Divemaster or above preferred, but not essential).
 Applicants also need to be in a very good physical condition – the role is demanding.

-- Graduate in Marine Science, Biology or Ecology (or related field) – Masters level strongly preferred.
+- Masters graduate in Marine Science, Biology or Ecology (or related field)

 - Minimum 2 years’ work experience in a tropical marine science related field.

 - Experience conducting marine biophysical survey work (on tropical reefs and/or related habitats/species)

 - Proven experience of statistical/data analysis and report production.

 - Experience of presenting science related materials to a variety of audiences.

 - Spoken and written French.

 - Understanding and experience of living and working in a developing country.